Dravening/ks-installer/README.md

 Swap:             0           0           0
 ```

 3. Check if there is a default Storage Class in your cluster.
-An existing Storage Class is the prerequisite for KubeSphere installation.
+An existing Storage Class is the prerequisite for d3os installation.

 ```bash
 $ kubectl get sc